 Ringworm is contagious as long as lesions are present.
 It stops being contagious about 24-48 hours after treatment begins.

 The incubation period ranges from about 4-14 days.

 How will I know if I am infected with ringworm?

-The time from initial contact with the fungus to symptoms (incubation period) ranges from about four to 14 days and, depending upon what part of the body's infected, symptoms and signs can be itchy skin with a ring-shaped rash, red, scaly and cracking skin or plaques, and/or hair loss.
+The time from initial contact with the fungus to symptoms (incubation period) ranges from about 4-14 days and, depending upon what part of the body's infected, symptoms and signs can be itchy skin with a ring-shaped rash, red, scaly and cracking skin or plaques, and/or hair loss.
 It is possible for ringworm to be contagious during the incubation period (before ringworm symptoms and signs are apparent).
 If the fingernails become infected, the fingernails may become discolored and thickened.
 Patients with abnormally depressed immune systems usually have more severe symptoms and may develop skin abscesses and large areas of infected skin.
 Most ringworm infections are diagnosed by a microscopic examination of skin scrapings.
 Sometimes a fungal culture of the infected skin area is used to identify the infection.
 Some clinicians suggest that close relatives of infected individuals also be treated even if they show no symptoms or signs of ringworm since often family members of an infected person frequently become infected.

 Often, the diagnosis of ringworm is obvious from its location and appearance.
 Otherwise, skin scrapings for microscopic examination and a culture of the affected skin can establish the diagnosis of ringworm.
 If the diagnosis is unclear, a potassium hydroxide (KOH) preparation of a skin scraping can be reviewed under the microscope to confirm the diagnosis of a fungus.